Why do Japanese government workers keep losing sensitive data while drunk?

 (CNN) — Nights out drinking can often end badly.
 But in Japan, they have a habit of going spectacularly wrong for government employees – who on at least two occasions in recent years have lost sensitive personal data after a few too many beers.

-An employee of the Finance Ministry’s customs and tariff bureau went drinking with a colleague after work last Thursday, in the city of Yokohama south of Tokyo, according to public broadcaster NHK.
+An employee of the Finance Ministry’s customs and tariff bureau went drinking with a colleague after work last Thursday, in the city of Yokohama south of Tokyo, the ministry told CNN.

-The finance ministry revealed the security breach this week, confirming to CNN that the bag contained administrative documents with the names, addresses, and case summaries of 187 people – including a suspect allegedly involved in drug smuggling.
+The finance ministry revealed the security breach this week, telling reporters the bag contained administrative documents with the names, addresses, and case summaries of 187 people – including a suspect allegedly involved in drug smuggling.

 The employee had received the documents at a meeting earlier that day, the ministry said.
 Also in the bag was the employee’s work laptop, containing personal information about the man and his colleagues.

-The ministry apologized to the public for “damaging” their trust, promising to punish the employee, according to NHK.
+The ministry apologized for undermining the public’s trust, saying it would investigate the matter and take “strict action” as needed.
 So far, there have been no reports that the lost information has been used illegally, it said.

-CNN has reached out to the ministry for comment on the status of the employee and the data.

 It may sound like an astonishing blunder – but it’s not the first time something like this has happened.